Suriname entry requirements for France passport holders

 Frequently asked questions

 No. There is no visa-on-arrival for French citizens.
-You must obtain a visa before you travel, either from the Suriname embassy in Paris or through an authorized visa service.
+You must obtain an e-visa before you travel, through the official Suriname e-visa portal.

-The visa fee is around €30–€50 depending on the embassy or agency.
-Check the Suriname embassy in Paris for the exact current fee.
+The e-visa fee is around €30–€50 depending on the type.
+Check the official e-visa portal for the exact current fee.

 Yes, if you are arriving from a country with yellow fever risk.
 France is not a risk country, but if you have recently traveled to an endemic area, you'll need proof of vaccination.
 Check the latest requirements before you go.